vaclavhanzl/prak/README.md

 Multiple pronunciation variants are considered, the acoustic model will hopefully choose the right one.
 You may need to teach the tool some additional foreign words or tell it about important seams in composite words.
 Just edit the [prak/exceptions.txt file](https://github.com/vaclavhanzl/prak/blob/main/exceptions.txt).
+It is automatically used at this default location by the GUI method and you can also use it from command line using the ```-e``` option.